kshetline/tubular_time/README.md

 # @tubular/time

 Not all days are 24 hours.
 Some are 23 hours, or 25, or even 23.5 or 24.5 or 47 hours.
 How about a Thursday followed directly by a Saturday, giving Friday the slip?
 Or a September only 19 days long?
-This is a date/time library that handles both the day-to-day situations (so to speak) and the weird ones too.
+This is a date/time library for handling both day-to-day situations (so to speak) and some weird ones too.

 ## Key features<!-- omit in toc -->

 * Mutable and immutable DateTime objects supporting the Gregorian and Julian calendar systems, with settable crossover.
-* IANA timezone support, with features beyond formatting using timezones, including parsing, accessible listings of all available timezones (single-array list, grouped by UTC offset, or grouped by region) and live updates of timezone definitions.
+* IANA timezone support, with features beyond formatting using timezones, such as parsing, accessible listings of all available timezones (single-array list, grouped by UTC offset, or grouped by region), and live updates of timezone definitions.
 * Supports and recognizes negative Daylight Saving Time.
+* Extensive date/time manipulation and calculation capabilities.
 * Many features available using a familiar Moment.js-style API.
-* Extensive date/time manipulation and calculation capabilities.
 * Astronomical time functions, and local mean time from longitude to one (time) minute resolution.
 * Internationalization via JavaScript’s `Intl` Internationalization API, with additional built-in i18n support for issues not covered by `Intl`, and US-English fallback for environments without `Intl` support.
-* Suitable for tree shaking and Angular optimization.
+* Package suitable for tree shaking and Angular optimization.
 * Full TypeScript typing support.

 <img src="https://shetline.com/readme/tubular-time/2.4.0/montage.jpg" alt="October 1582">